Davidhub907/satellite-data-explorer/README.md

 I created this project to help me learn and get a basic understanding the languages and the frameworks used in the project.
 This was not built from scratch, I used ChatGPT and Claude AI to assist in the development.
 I focused on learning by having AI build out parts of it, then it explained how it worked and why it was important, then I added onto it what I could.

+TLDR: Full-stack project built with python, angular, and typescript.
+Built for learning, not for quality.

 ## Features

 - Discover available raster datasets